firsttris/gatsby-cv/README.md

 for GitHub Pages, and the section about [Setting up a custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).

 ## Testing
-I use [Cypress](https://docs.cypress.io/) for some basic tests to make sure the button is working and that some text exists on the webpage.
+I use [Cypress](https://docs.cypress.io/) for some sanity tests on every commit, again on the live website post deploy.
+These tests include:
+* Checks for link rot (checking if links on my page sends a non 200 response code)
+* Checks to make sure the content my work and projects pages matches what's in my configuration

+Eventually I'll include accessibility tests (the code is in there but commented out).
+Currently, my header fails for having grey on grey text.

 This testing can happen with the local version `npm run test:ci-develop` and with the live version `test:ci-live` hosted by GitHub.
 If you need to change the URL check `cypress.config-live.js`.